jamiedevbranch/fpl_app/README.md

 publish subscription request to /subscriptions/create with team id to subscribe team

-updates published to /topic/subscription/{teamId} for all subscribed teams
+updates for all players in each subscribed team published to /topic/subscription/{teamId}

-GET call to /rest/team/{teamId}/events gets all events so far for current gameweek
+GET call to /rest/team/{teamId}/events gets all events so far for current gameweek (does not create subscription)